James A. Zimble: Career

 In 1986, RADM Zimble was again promoted, this time as the Deputy Assistant Secretary of Defense for Strategic Planning and Medical Program Management (subsequently redesignated as the Force Health Protection & Readiness (FHP&R)) in the Office of the Assistant Secretary of Defense for Health Affairs.
 In this role, Zimble was the executive secretary of the Defense Department's Advisory Committee on graduate medical education.
 He was responsible for the oversight of the development of an integrated global plan for military medicine and the implementation of the Military Health Services System Sizing model.

 In 1987, Zimble was promoted to vice admiral (VADM) and held the office of Surgeon General of the United States Navy.
 As Navy Surgeon General, Zimble was the principal medical advisor to the United States Department of the Navy.
 He was responsible for developing and establishing overall naval health care policies and priorities, contingency and wartime planning, and program development in support of more than 2.8 million United States Navy and Marine Corps active duty and retired beneficiaries and their families.
 During this period, Zimble also presided over the disestablishment of the Naval Medical Command and the re-establishment of the Navy Bureau of Medicine and Surgery (BUMED).
 He also oversaw the deployment of the Navy's two hospital ships (USNS Mercy and USNS Comfort), the fleet hospitals, and Medical Department personnel for Operations Desert Shield and Desert Storm.

 Upon his retirement from the Navy in 1991, VADM Zimble was replaced as Surgeon General of the United States Navy by VADM Donald F. Hagen.

 Later that year, Zimble was appointed by Dick Cheney, the United States Secretary of Defense, as President of the Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Maryland.
 As President of USUHS, Zimble established the USUHS Graduate School of Nursing in 1993.
 Since that time, the USUHS GSN has grown from its charter class of two students in one advanced practice nursing discipline in 1993 to more than 530 graduates in five program areas.
 Zimble also established the National Capital Area Medical Simulation Center, which has since become a world class model for medical simulation education.
 Zimble remained President of USUHS until 2004.

 Personal life

-Dr. James A. Zimble married the former Mona C. Melton.
-He had three children, five step-children, and twelve grandchildren.
+James A. Zimble married the former Mona C. Melton.
+He had three children and five step-children.

 Death

-Zimble died on December 14, 2011 of coronary artery disease at Lawrence and Memorial Hospital in New London, Connecticut.
+Zimble died on December 14, 2011, of coronary artery disease at Lawrence and Memorial Hospital in New London, Connecticut.